buditanrim/buditanrim.github.io/_posts/2020-05-26-bring-calm-to-your-team-minds-while-remote.md

  - "seo/bring-calm-to-your-team.jpg"
 ---

 It was 3 PM and I just need to get through my last meeting.
-I feel nauseous as I jump to other meetings.
+I feel nauseous as I jump to the other meeting.
 I juggled between Slack channels while having a discussion with my team.
 After the meeting, another question suddenly pops as I wrote it on Slack.
 My head is about to blow up.

 I was overwhelmed and so does my team.